GenetH/setghub_devops_learning/Experience_Continuous_Integration_with_Jenkins_Ansible_ART/Experience_CI_with_jenkins_doc.md

 ---

-Here’s the text from the uploaded image transcribed for you:

----

 ### What is Continuous Integration?

 In software engineering, Continuous Integration (CI) is a practice of merging all developers’ working copies to a shared mainline (e.g., Git Repository or some other version control system) several times per day.
 Frequent merges reduce chances of any conflicts in code and allow to run tests more often to avoid massive rework if something goes wrong.
 This principle can be formulated as **Commit early, push often**.